 The Queue Service provided by Samsung Cloud Platform can send, receive, and delete messages.

-In this guide, we provide an explanation of the Queue Service API and how to call it.
+This guide provides an overview of the Queue Service API and how to invoke it.

 Queue Service Call Procedure

-Queue Service API URL address must be changed according to the operating environment and region.
-Please check the operating environment and region information in the table below.
+The Queue Service API URL must be changed according to the operating environment and region.
+Please check the operating environment and Region information in the table below.

 |---|---|---|